 Some of the biggest highlights of the 7.3L Powerstroke turbodiesel were Direct Injection and the HEUI (hydraulic electric unit injector) injection system.
 HEUI uses highly pressurized engine oil to create fuel pressure directly in the injector body, as opposed to requiring a typical injection pump.
-The HEUI offered improved performance, lower emissions, and better fuel economy compared to the prior mechanical injection system.
+The HEUI offered improved performance and better fuel economy compared to the prior mechanical injection system.

 Power levels in the 7.3L Powerstroke started out at 215 hp and 425 lb-ft of torque for the 1994.5-1995 model years and were bumped up to 225 hp and 450 lb-ft for 1996-1997.
 It is no coincidence that these numbers were slightly higher than the 6BT Cummins of the same era.
 The diesel power wars were heating up and we are still enjoying the benefits to this day as manufacturers continue to battle it out for the torque crown (all while making diesel engines cleaner and more efficient than ever before).